 Go Off Grid

-Whether you're exploring the wilderness in Ravinia Woods or just taking a break from your electronic devices for the afternoon, don't just ignore them for awhile - actually turn them off to save energy (and reduce the temptation to check in and "cheat").
+Whether you're exploring the wilderness in Ravinia State Forest or just taking a break from your electronic devices for the afternoon, don't just ignore them for awhile - actually turn them off to save energy (and reduce the temptation to check in and "cheat").

 Commit to shopping at a local Farmers Market (the Morgan County Farmers Market runs May through September) more often, seek out locally owned restaurants rather than eating at fast food places or national chains.
 Locally-owned eateries are much more likely to source items locally if possible, reducing the environmental impact of shipping and getting you fresher ingredients.

 Help Clean Up

 As you explore natural spaces, consider bringing along a small garbage bag to help clean up after other who aren't so conscientious.
 No, you shouldn't have to, but unfortunately we live in an imperfect world, and picking up a bit of garbage along the trail will improve the experience for the next person, not to mention make things better for the wildlife that lives in the area as well.